tamascogustavo/chimera/README.md

 ```
 python setup.py install
 ```
-_OBS_: If you have troubles installing the API, check : https://www.ibm.com/docs/en/icos/12.8.0.0?topic=cplex-setting-up-python-api .
+_OBS_: If you have troubles installing the API, check: https://www.ibm.com/docs/en/icos/12.8.0.0?topic=cplex-setting-up-python-api .

 _OBS_: Some users reported an error during the installation of the API.
 "Unknown distribution option: zip_fafe.
 Could not create build: permission denied".